yohyamamoto/FLOSIC_compliation/README.md

 Compile the code with `make -f Makefile.fedora`.
 If the compilation is successful, you will find a `nrlmol_exe` binary file.

-Note: The common static parameters are specified in `PARAMA` or `PARAMA2`.
-Every time you make a change to this file, you need to perform `make clean -f Makefile` and `make -f Makefile`.

 ## 3. NRLMOL_CORI code